atom-dispencer/CodenameTeabag/README.md

 However... just as if you were baking a cake, it isn't very helpful if the instructions are in Arabic, but you only speak French.
 Computers (yes, even ChatGPT under the hood) need humans to talk to them in specific ways.

 ### Why learn programming?

+Maybe, like me, your job requires it.

+Maybe, also like me, you take pleasure in just making things.

 ### How do I learn to program?
 Think of another skill you'd like to learn: for me, it's woodwork.